 Suicide in colleagues can have other complications:

-- Police investigations may include closing all, or part of, the building for a time to investigate the death or requesting access to order logs and recording books and CCTV if drugs or equipment have been used in the death
+- Police investigations may include closing all, or part of, the building for a time to investigate the death, or requesting access to order logs and recording books and CCTV if drugs or equipment have been used in the death.

 - Colleagues in the practice may feel unable to continue with work immediately but will still have responsibility for the animals under their care.
-It can be very helpful to arrange for another practice to cover emergency and 24 hour responsibilities in the immediate aftermath and at the time of a funeral, so that all practice members who wish to can attend
+It can be very helpful to arrange for another practice to cover emergency and 24 hour responsibilities in the immediate aftermath and at the time of a funeral, so that all practice members who wish to can attend.

-- Coroner or Procurator Fiscal inquiries can be prolonged and distressing – especially if the death attracts media attention
+- Coroner or Procurator Fiscal inquiries can be prolonged and distressing – especially if the death attracts media attention.

 - Practices also have considerations such as how to inform clients of a colleague’s death, and, in time, whether to formally remember the person in the workplace.
-Samaritans advise that public memorials are time limited, and after a period, tributes are sent to the family in private not displayed publicly
+Samaritans advise that public memorials are time limited, and after a period, tributes are sent to the family in private rather than displayed publicly

 Handling the media